digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 - A script ``run-test.sh``, which runs the main test in ``upgraded-iou-test``.
 - A ``multi-package.yaml`` file which lists our four packages.

-Normally, without multi-package builds, you would test your program the following way:
+Without multi-package builds you would test your program like this:

 .. code:: bash